 4 credits (4 lec hrs/wk) Introduces elementary statistics techniques to aid decision-making in the business environment.
 Emphasis is on statistical inference, probability, sampling, estimation, and hypothesis testing.
+Prerequisite: MTH95 with a "C" or better.

-MTH251 Calculus I (Differential Calculus) 4 credits (4 lec hrs/wk)
+MTH251 Calculus I (Differential Calculus)

-Topics include: pre-calculus concepts and principles; limits and their properties, continuous functions; derivatives and their properties; the chain rule, implicit differentiation; relative extrema, the first and second derivative tests; applications involving rectilinear motion of a particle and optiond derivative tests; applications involving rectilinear motion of a particle and optimization of functions.
+4 credits (4 lec hrs/wk) Topics include: pre-calculus concepts and principles; limits and their properties, continuous functions; derivatives and their properties; the chain rule, implicit differentiation; relative extrema, the first and second derivative tests; applications involving rectilinear motion of a particle and optimization of functions.
 This course covers the standard differential calculus topics required for engineering, mathematics, and science majors.